realA10001986/Flux-Capacitor/README.md

 ![BTTFN connection](img/family-wifi-bttfn.png)

 In order to connect your FC to the TCD using BTTFN, just enter the TCD's IP address or hostname in the **_IP address or hostname of TCD_** field in the FC's Config Portal.
 On the TCD, no special configuration is required.
-Note that you need TCD firmware 2.9.1 or later for using a hostname; previous versions only work with an IP address.

 Afterwards, the FC and the TCD can communicate wirelessly and
 - play time travel sequences in sync,